dfirsec/find_empty/README.md

 ## Contributing

-Contributions are welcome!
 If you find any issues or have suggestions for improvement, please create an issue or submit a pull request.

 ## License